Heidern/ser-322-group-project/README.md

 1. Install XAMPP (minimum php version 7.0.x)
 2. Launch XAMPP
-3. Use checkboxes to activate Apache and MySQL modules
+3. Use checkboxes to activate Apache and MySQL services
 4. Click "Start" on Apache and MySQL
 3. Open "Shell" and type:
 ```ssh